maelys-mcardle/snowflake/docs/language-reference.md

 24   IF>        BANK1   BANK2   If BANK1 is greater than BANK2,
                                 run the next instruction (often a jump), otherwise skip the next instruction.
-                                This instruction is only performed on
-                                integer and float types.
-The next
-                                instruction is skipped for other types.
 25   IF<        BANK1   BANK2   If BANK1 is less than BANK2,
                                 run the next instruction (often a jump), otherwise skip the next instruction.

-                                This instruction is only performed on
+Note: Greater than / lesser than comparisons are only performed on
-                                integer and float types.
-The next
-                                instruction is skipped for other types.
+      INTEGER and FLOAT types.
+The subsequent instruction is skipped for all other types.
 ```

 ```